-Re-appointment of Auditors
+Re-appointment of Auditors/Auditor fees

-Resolutions 17-18 propose the re-appointment of the Company's auditors and the determination of their fees.
+Resolutions 17 and 18 propose the re-appointment of the Company's auditors and the determination of their fees.

-17. To re-appoint KPMG LLP as auditor to the Company from the end of the AGM until the end of next year's AGM.
+To re-appoint KPMG LLP as auditor to the Company from the end of the AGM until the end of next year's AGM.

-On the recommendation of the Audit Committee the Board proposes that KPMG LLP be re-appointed auditors of the Company and will hold office from the conclusion of this meeting until the conclusion of the next general meeting at which accounts are laid before the company.
-On 9 November 2017, the Group announced its intention to appoint Ernst & Young (EY) as its statutory auditor for the year ending 31 December 2020, subject to shareholder approval at the 2020 AGM.
-This followed a tender process, led by the Audit Committee.
+On the recommendation of the Audit Committee the Board proposes that KPMG LLP be re-appointed auditors to the Company to hold office from the end of the AGM until the end of next year's AGM.
+As announced on 9 November 2017, the Group intends to appoint Ernst & Young ("EY") as its statutory auditor for the year ending 31 December 2020, subject to shareholder approval at the 2020 AGM.
+This followed a tender process led by the Audit Committee.

-18. To authorise the Audit Committee to determine the remuneration of the Auditor.
+18. To authorise the Audit Committee, acting for and on behalf of the Board, to set the remuneration of the auditor.